Osfory/Vacancies_Analysis_Project/README.md

 - Scrapper: program for scrapping popular sites with vacancies.
 Program result - json array.
 For more information see source code and README.md in /scrapper folder.
 - Rawdata: artifact crafted by scrapper.
 It represents json array with collected data.
 - Cvproseccor: Jupyter project for processing collected raw data.
 Project result - processed data and extracting some insights from it.

+To start collecting data go to /scrapper folder.

+To start data analysis after scrapping go to cvprocessor folder.